EvelynPloetz/Deep-LASI/docs/source/docu/manual.rst

    :align: center
    :name: correction factor box

    Correction factors that could be derived for a trace in which (A) the donor bleaches first and (B) the acceptor bleaches first.
+(C) distribution of alpha, beta, gamma + mean below the two cases A and B.

-.. tip:: @Pooyeh: please add an image with panel A and B showing a screenshot of the global correction factor panel only.
+.. tip:: @Pooyeh: please add an image with panel A and B showing a screenshot of the global correction factor panels for alpha, beta and gamma only.

 ..  _hmm_fret:
 Kinetics analysis by HMM
 ~~~~~~~~~~~~~~~~~~~~

 ..  _histograms:
 Histogram Analysis